Invariant-based entanglement monotones as expectation values and their experimental detection: Experimental detection

+It is worthwhile recalling~\cite{Jung09,OsHyl10,Eltschka2012} that, when the GHZ state is mixed with equal weights of $W$ and the flipped $W$ state the three-tangle vanishes already for $\eps=1/4$.
+From this, in Ref.~\cite{OsHyl10} an {\em upper} bound for the pseudo-pure state Eq.~\eqref{rho} ($\eps=1/4$) was derived: $\tau_3(\rho)\le 1/9$.
+An analysis of general decompositions along the lines discussed above (we do not show the calculation here) cannot compete with such ``heuristic methods'', as it leads to estimates for the three-tangle of the state in Eq.~\eqref{rho} which are by far too conservative.
+Recently, the convex-roof problem could be solved for $\sqrt{\tau_3}$ of the so-called GHZ-symmetric states~\cite{Siewert2012}.
+The exact result for the pseudo-pure GHZ state is $\sqrt{\tau_3}(\rho(\eps)) =1-c\, \eps$ (with $c\approx 3.284$) which extends up to $\eps\approx 0.304$ where $\sqrt{\tau_3}$ vanishes.
+For the estimation of $\tau_3(\rho)$ in a generic case, an in-depth analysis would be desirable in order to understand how a sensible estimate can be found.

-In contrast to the error depicted in Eq.~\eqref{error-trace-tau3}, the above formula attributes for the mixed state tangle of the state actually produced in the laboratory.
-It is important to note that there is no need to combine both errors to a total error, since they correspond to different quantities to be measured.
-The first formula provides an experimental check of whether the correct state has been produced (via its tangle characteristics) and a distillation procedure would be necessary to extract it from multiple copies in order to transmit it to quantum information processing.
-The second formulae rather address the question of how much entanglement there really {\bf is} in the mixed state we have produced in the laboratory for direct submission to a quantum information process.
+We emphasize that, in contrast to the error described by Eq.~\eqref{error-trace-tau3}, the estimates for error {\em (ii)} represent bounds to the true mixed-state tangle of the state $\rho$.
+One must not combine both errors to a total error, since they correspond to different quantities.
+The deviation in formula~\eqref{error-trace-tau3} could be used to experimentally check to which extent a maximally entangled state has been produced, and a subsequent distillation procedure could be applied to improve fidelity and entanglement.
+In contrast, error {\em (ii)} addresses the question how much entanglement there really is contained in a mixed state that has been produced in the laboratory.